STORM-IRIT/Radium-Engine/doc/developer/develWithRadium.md

 # Radium coding style
 Please follow the scripts/clang-format coding style (tested `with clang-format 9.0`).
-To use it, you have to copy or link `scripts/clang-format` to `.clang-format` (in Radium-Engine root dir).
 We also provide a pre commit hook that checks the committed files are correctly formatted.
 To install both hooks and clang-format, simply run `./scripts/install-scripts-linux.sh` on linux, or adapt to your OS.